 Hope Hull is a very small town located in the state of Alabama.
 With a population of 2,061 people and just one neighborhood, Hope Hull is the 228th largest community in Alabama.
-Much of the housing stock in Hope Hull was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Hope Hull economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Hope Hull, where the median household income is $83,596.00.
+Hope Hull has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Hope Hull, where the median household income is $86,341.00.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hope Hull is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hope Hull is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Hope Hull who work in healthcare (21.86%), management occupations (13.01%), and office and administrative support (10.23%).
+Overall, Hope Hull is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Hope Hull who work in healthcare (32.09%), office and administrative support (15.09%), and management occupations (8.93%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hope Hull is worth considering.